GROWER PROFILES

 Akutain does not source from far-flung growers.
 Their four vineyards, all within shouting distance, are harvested by hand and carried minutes, not miles, to the winery.
 That intimacy shows.
 Each parcel is vinified solo.

 Their wines age longer than the bureaucrats require, resting in cool, silent dark on a medley of American and French oak, some fresh, some old enough to have its own vintage tales.
 Every six months, each barrel is emptied, breathed, and returned by hand.
-Nothing filtered.
-Nothing forced.
+Nothing filtered or forced.

 The bottle we have landed in this edition (Rioja Crianza 2020) is a traditionalist’s dream with a modern heartbeat.
 Tempranillo leads the charge, flanked by splashes of Garnacha and a touch of Viura.
 After fermentation in tank, the wine sees 20 months in oak.
 Once bottled, it hibernates another eight months in their underground cave before emerging into the light.

 What you taste is the old soul of Rioja: ripe plums and soft prunes folded into dried herbs and a gentle drift of vanilla that tucks itself into the savoury core.
 But the real magic hits on the finish: a clean, salty flick that speaks of calcareous earth and unhurried farming.
-This is not wine that performs.
-It confides.
-Give it a bit of air, a wide glass, maybe even a carafe, and it’ll tell you a story worth listening to.
+Give it a bit of air, a wide glass, maybe even a carafe, and it will tell you a story worth listening to.

 Maison des Ardoisières